kruus/gen-dnn/doc/README-SX.md

   - OK, time to come back to Intel desktop and gdb the primitive settings (it should be nchw and I need to check if this format is supported for the gemm_convolution)
 - Rationalize compiler flag usage esp. for USE_CBLAS

+- NEW:
+  - benchdnn now running on SX
+  - now can use new queries to print algorithm name!
+  - SX is slow because im2col is a *ref* implementation that doesn't allow good loop optimizations
+    - This needs to be special-cased for "nice" layouts.